 For instance, you would have to present evidence that earlier identification and intervention would have kept your cancer from spreading to the extent that it has.
 Or you would have to prove that an inoperable tumour, for example, could have been excised if the doctor had diagnosed your condition sooner.
 You may also prevail if you could show that the chemotherapy or radiation therapy you must now undergo wouldn’t have been necessary if you had originally received a prompt and proper diagnosis.

 Another important distinction is that in most medical malpractice cases, you can seek compensation for all past, current, and future costs based on the losses you have incurred.
 This may include but is not limited to compensation for pain and suffering, loss of income due to the inability to work, the inability to work, medical expenses and so forth.
 In a delayed diagnosis case, you may also seek compensation for these losses, however the amount ultimately awarded if you win your case will be based on the expenses that can be directly attributed to the delay.

 Having said that, applicable laws are constantly evolving and tend to be complicated.
 Because the outcome will largely depend on your unique circumstances, it is important to obtain proper advice if you are suffering from cancer that was not diagnosed promptly and you’re now considering legal recourse.

 If you are thinking about suing your doctor, you should also be aware that there are strict deadlines (usually three years, depending on the jurisdiction) for doing so.
 Because the clock starts upon discovery of the delayed diagnosis, it is important to seek legal advice as soon as possible so you don’t lose your right to sue.
 Your life is already at stake so don’t leave anything to chance.
-Contact our Sydney Compensation Lawyers today.
+Contact our Sydney worker Compensation Lawyers today.